 by Jonathan R. Scarff, MD

-Dr. Scarff is with the Behavioral Health Service Line, Kenner Army Health Clinic, in Fort Lee, Virginia.
+Dr. Scarff is a psychiatrist with the Behavioral Health Service Line at Kenner Army Health Clinic in Fort Lee, Virginia.

 Funding: No funding was provided.

 Disclosures: The authors have no conflicts of interest relevant to the content of this article.